ShaneOMalley/Platformer/README.md

 The controls as they are at the moment are pretty simple: `Left` and `Right` Keys to move left and right, and `Space` to jump.
 You can also use the d-pad and 'A' button on an XBox controller to move and jump also.

-You can also shoot with `Right Bumper` or `Enter`, and aim with the right analog stick (there is no way to aim without a gamepad as of yet, but I will implement that later)
+You can also shoot with `Right Bumper` or `Enter`, and aim with the right analog stick (Note that you must use an Xbox controller if you want to aim)

-Bullets will make the player 'jump' if they are shot downwards.
-Bullets will also bounce off walls and sloped floors accurately, but in certain cases, the bullet will go through the wall, and perhaps get stuck.
-I will work on a fix soon
+Bullets bounce off walls and sloped floors accurately, and will explode after a certain number of collisions.

 I also left in some debugging stuff, If you hold `R` while playing, the game will 'pause', and If you press `E` while holding `R`, the game will logic will advance to the next frame.
 If you press `Q` the player will return to the spawn point.
 If you press `T` "debug drawing mode" will be toggle on and off.
 When debug drawing mode is on: